kushalsamant/coherence/support.md

 # Get in Touch

 If you'd like to reach out—whether it's to say hello, share feedback, ask a question, or talk through an idea—I'd love to hear from you.
-The easiest way to connect is on [LinkedIn](https://linkedin.com/in/kvshvl), where I try to respond to as many messages as I can.
+The easiest way to connect is on [LinkedIn](https://linkedin.com/in/kvshvl){:target="_blank" rel="noopener noreferrer"}, where I try to respond to as many messages as I can.

 I know that's not as satisfying as direct email, but my inbox is a mess.
 When I made it public, too many messages came in and went unread—that sucks for everyone.